-At this point I have to admit that I lost this laughing battle.
+At this point I have to admit that I have lost this laughing battle.
 We stop, and I get Nat under the umbrella.
 I point out that it is still raining, and a long way back to the car.
 I suggest that we can take Lyft back to the car.
 “No!” says Nat.
 We could take the T. “No!”
 Mom could come pick us up?
 “No!”
 I try talking about this for ten minutes while we huddle in a doorway.
 Nothing will budge him from the original plan.

 It could have been that if I called a Lyft, he would have gotten in and been fine.
 Or he would have gotten in and been upset, but we would have gotten there.
 But he really seemed prepared to dig in and throw a fit about it.
 And to be fair, it was a surprise change in the plan.
 He wanted to walk back, and we were already wet.
-All we had to do was walk two more miles in the rain, huddled under a folding umbrella.
+All we had to do was walk two more miles in the rain, huddled under a too-small folding umbrella.

-So we walked two more miles in the rain, huddled under a folding umbrella.
+So we walked two more miles in the rain, huddled under a too-small folding umbrella.
 I was tired, and wet.
 I was frustrated and dejected about the laughing incident.
 We were late for lunch, so in spite of the ice cream, I was hungry.

-The afternoon weather was delightful and sunny, observed while resting indoors.
+We finally got home and had lunch.
+Later, the afternoon weather was delightful and sunny, observed while resting indoors.
 Fun fact: two weeks earlier we had had another surprise torrential downpour that resulted in me getting completely soaked, so the novelty was wearing off.
 Another fun fact: Nat’s middle name is Isaac, which means, “He will laugh.”
 Choose names wisely.

 Sunday we were going to get haircuts.
 Our hair cutter is in Brookline, right across the street from a J.P.
 Licks.
 As you have probably guessed, our routine is to get ice cream after the haircut.
 Before we went, I said to Nat, “We can’t get ice cream after the haircut, because you laughed too much in J.P.
 Licks yesterday.”
 My wife Susan was very worried that this would cause a scene later, but Nat accepted the news somberly.